-We are not responsible for losses where payments are returned in a different currency
+We are not responsible for losses where payments are returned in a different currency.

 Sometimes, money you've asked us to transfer to someone is not paid into their account and is returned to us.
-If we had to carry out a currency exchange when we sent the payment, and can show that we did everything right, when we return the money to you we'll convert it back to the original currency.
-This means that the amount you receive back into your account might be less than the payment you made (or it could be more!).
-We would not be responsible for any losses that this causes you.
+If we had to carry out a currency exchange when we sent the payment, and can show that we did everything right, when we return the money to you we will return it in the converted currency or convert it back to the original currency.
+This means that the amount you receive back into your account might be less or more depending on the currency conversion rate at the time of return.
+We are not responsible for any losses that this causes you.